 US Forest Service beaches: Baldwin Beach, Tallac historic site/Kiva Beach, Camp Richardson/Pope Beach, Meeks Bay, William Kent Beach, Secret Cove, Zephyr Cove, Nevada Beach

 Nevada state park annual permits are $75 (more info here).
-California state park annual passes are $195 (more info here), and worth it if over the course of a year, you’ll also visit at least 20 more of CA’s 280 state parks.
+The California state Poppy annual pass is $125 and worth it if you are going to visit the parks 13+ times in a year.
+But there are other discount passes as well, so use our guide to figure out which California state park pass is right for you.
 The Forest Service fee areas can be accessed using an $80 National Park Pass (more info here), good at over 2,000 national sites.

 Map for the Drive Around Lake Tahoe